 As you know today is my birthday and it's also cover reveal day for Radio Gaga!

+I'm busy reading the proofs now for Radio Gaga before the book is formatted ahead of the March 1st release.
+Look out for the cover reveal on Friday, my birthday!
+I'm really excited to be sharing this as I think Elaina, my cover designer has done a fantastic job.
+I'm also busy working on Stormy Vintage - my follow up to Passionate Harvest and my new romantic suspense series - At The Dolphin Hotel.
+Life is pretty busy at home too with the usual uncertainties over work at this time of year.
+I have the second family funeral of the year to attend this Thursday and of course Friday is my birthday.
+My middle belle is in her GCSE year and is busy with her sign language, drama, dance as well as college entry things.
 A huge thank you to everyone who has sent lovely messages saying how much they enjoyed Lights, Camera, Poltergeist!
 My fun, spooky valentine novella.
 I loved writing it and I'm already thinking about a third story for Fae.
 It's great to see so many of you finding me on Facebook at my author page too.
 Hop over and join if you haven't already as I have regular giveaways there and sneak previews of my wips!
 Find me here

 The release date for Radio Gaga is now confirmed as March 1st.
 Cover reveal and blurb following shortly!
 I'm so excited about this as it's my first full length single title release since Renovation, Renovation, Renovation!